Barry Island Pleasure Park

 Barry Island Pleasure Park is an amusement park situated on the coast at Barry Island in the Vale of Glamorgan, about 10 mi south west of the capital city Cardiff, Wales.

 The park opens annually at weekends from Easter onwards and daily during the school summer holidays, until the first weekend in September.

 The pleasure park is located opposite the sandy beachfront at Barry and contains a variety of amusements including fairground rides, attractions & food outlets.
 The surrounding area, known locally as "Barry Island", contains a further variety of shops, bars and restaurants.

 There are also several amusement arcades located around the park.

 Barry Island Pleasure Park is now owned by showman Henry Danter.
-As well as investing in brand new rides & attractions he has also announced plans to expand with a nearby holiday camp to compliment his pleasure park.
+As well as investing in brand new rides & attractions he has also announced plans to expand with a nearby holiday camp to complement his pleasure park.

 History

 Access to the island

 The only access to Barry Island before 1896 had been either by foot across the sands and mud at low tide or by Yellow Funnel Line paddle steamer when the tide was in.
 As a further incentive for visitors to come to Barry, an extension to the railway line, through a boxed in tunnel on a 250 yd long pier structure, was built from the mainland to a new station next to the main Barry Pierhead.
 This enabled visitors to board the paddle steamers that plied in the Channel to Bristol, Clevedon and Weston-super-Mare.
 Once the rail link was completed the visitor numbers to the island exploded and one Bank Holiday weekend, over 150,000 visitors were recorded arriving on the island, and most of those came by train.
 Trains were arriving every ten minutes and by 5 p.m. were leaving at the same rate.
 The station opened in time for the August Bank Holiday week in 1896 giving the impetus for the development of further attractions on the island.